cmpsr/composer/packages/components/README.md

 };
 ```

 - All components with multiple variants or sizes must have a `defaultProps` section in their props with the default `variant` and or `size`.
-If the default values are not defined in figma ping the design team or add a comment in the pull request and will get those values for you.
+If the default values are not defined in figma ping the design team in [slack](https://impulsumstudio.slack.com/archives/GRS2V5NUB) or add a comment in the pull request and will get those values for you.

 ```typescript
 export const Component: ComponentStyleConfig = {